 Not really.
-Although terms cross over, they have only one thing in common: none would be working onsite, in your office.
+Although terms cross over, they have only one thing in common: they would only work on-site in your office.

 Choosing development model

-Outsourcing software development helps save overhead costs and/or supplements expertise into a project.
+Outsourcing software development helps save overhead costs and supplements expertise in a project.
 However, choosing the wrong cooperation strategy could have dire circumstances.

 What kind of team does your project need?

-Should you hire a team or a single freelancer?
+Should you hire a remote software development team or a single freelancer?